Gekijō (Yoasobi song)

-"Gekijō" (劇上) is a song by Japanese duo Yoasobi.
+"Gekijō" (劇上) is a song by Japanese duo Yoasobi from their fourth EP, The Book For, (2026).
 It was released as a single through Echoes and Sony Music Entertainment Japan on October 2, 2025.
 The song serves as a theme for the Fuji TV television serial drama series Pray Speak What Has Happened (2025), the duo's first time to perform a song for the medium, and that features vocals from the member Ayase.

 Musically, "Gekijō" is an upbeat electronic rock about the former stage actor protagonist questioning his role in life while watching a dance performance at a dance hall, resulting in regaining a positive attitude, as well as modern people's anxiety about being evaluated by others, based on the series writer Kōki Mitani's autobiographical short story Gekijō Monogatari.
 The song's music video stars Ayase and Ikura for the first time, alongside the supporting band and the series casts Masaki Suda and Fumi Nikaido.

 Background and release

 On September 2, 2025, the new Fuji TV Wednesday 22:00 slot's television serial drama series Pray Speak What Has Happened was announced.
 During the series' test screening event on September 21, Yoasobi announced via the video that they would perform a theme for the series, titled "Gekijō".
 The song is the duo's first song that provides for television drama and features vocals from the member Ayase.
 Yoasobi teased the snippets of the song on September 28 and 30, and October 1 via their social media.
 The duo discussed the song production's behind-the-scenes during their sixth anniversary livestream via YouTube on October 1.
 The full-length version was released to digital music and streaming platforms the next day, the day after the series' first episode airing.
+"Gekijō" was later included on the duo's fourth Japanese-language EP, The Book For, (2026).